Facebook Pixel 7 Great Ideas for Group Photography Events and Projects

 7 Great Ideas for Group Photography Events and Projects

-Meeting up with other photographers at a photo club is social, and is also a great way to learn.
+Meeting up with other photographers at a photo club is a lot of fun, and it’s also a great way to learn.

-These are projects that a number of photographers partake in together.
-The idea at the end is to have a body of work under a common theme taken by every member of the group.
-A project like this could well lead to a group exhibition or a collaborative photography book.
+If you’re interested in a group photography option that also allows you to work in isolation, a group project could be perfect for you.
+These projects generally involve a number of photographers shooting with a particular goal in mind; the idea at the end is to have a body of work under a common theme taken by every member of the group.
+A project like this could even lead to a group exhibition or a collaborative photography book.

 In most cases, you’ll work on the photography individually, though the leader of the project may seek to curate your work in a certain direction.
-The following are a few ideas that you could try:
+Here are a few examples of group photography projects to give you a sense of what you might do:

-• Subway project – Most big cities have a mass transit system, with many stations.
-The aim of this type of project would be to take one photograph per station.
+• A subway group project: Most big cities have a mass transit system with many stations.
+The goal of this type of project is to take one photograph per station.
 The larger cities usually have many stations, so dividing up the workload makes sense.
-In projects like these, it’s often a good idea to seek permission from the authorities before beginning to do any photography.
+(For projects like these, it’s often a good idea to seek permission from the authorities before getting started!)

-• 365 days or 52 weeks – Instead of working on your own project share it with others, and ask them to make photographs on the same theme as your own!
-The dPS weekly photography challenge could form the basis of this project.
+• A 365-day or 52-week group project: These are classic project ideas that involve publishing a photo on a daily or weekly basis.
+But you don’t have to do it alone!
+Instead of working in isolation, share it with others, and ask them to make photographs on the same theme as your own!
+The dPS bi-weekly photography challenge could easily form the basis of this project.

-• Food photography – Everyone loves good food, so combine this with your photography.
-Each photographer can pick a country.
-Then make food from that country, and photograph it.
+• A food photography group project: Everyone loves good food, so combine this with your photography!
+Each photographer picks a country.
+Then they make food from that country and photograph it!
 You could even make this into an international cookbook.

 7 Great Ideas for Group Photography Events and Projects

-• Event photography – Having more than one photographer allows one of you to concentrate on the wider scene, while the other covers moments closer to the action.
+• Event photography: When photographing events, having more than one photographer allows one of you to concentrate on the wider scene while the other covers moments closer to the action.
 Think of when tennis players go from singles to playing in pairs on a team.
-In doubles they have different roles and need to complement each other.
+In doubles, they have different roles and need to complement each other.

-• Portrait photography – Another great example of when a team of photographers is needed is portrait work with strobes.
-In this scenario, there is one main photographer, but having other photographers or assistants there to help with lighting equipment is desirable.
+• Portrait photography: Another great example of when a team of photographers is needed is when doing portrait work with strobes.
+For such a scenario, there is generally one main photographer taking the images, but having other photographers or assistants there to help with lighting equipment is desirable.
+You and your partner might even switch off or contribute ideas during each photoshoot!

 7 Great Ideas for Group Photography Events and Projects